zopfli-rs/zopfli/test/perf/README.md

-## What kind of benchmarks?
+## Performance testing and bechmarking

-The purpose of this, is to bench the current rust version vs. the [original version](https://github.com/google/zopfli/blob/master/README).
+The purpose of this folder is to ease comparing the performance of the current rust version vs. the [original version](https://github.com/google/zopfli/blob/master/README).

 The measurement is done using [hyperfine](https://github.com/sharkdp/hyperfine).